-Yes I know, you could go to the local butcher, but hey sometimes I am lazy and like the convenience.
+Yes, I know, you could go to the local butcher, but hey, sometimes I am lazy and like the convenience.

 But if you are like me and bought home a vacuum-sealed pork leg, then this is how you’re going to get crispy crackling every time.

-Cover the pork and leave to sit at room temperature for a few hours before cooking, or pop it into the fridge uncovered.
+Cover the pork and leave it to sit at room temperature for a few hours before cooking, or pop it into the fridge uncovered.

-How to Prepare your Weber Q for Roasting?
+How to Prepare Your Weber Q for Roasting?